-2018 saw a renewed commitment to Berlioz’s music, with an extensive tour of his major symphonic works (including Harold in Italy, Lélio and Symphonie Fantastique) across Europe and the United States, the highlight of which was undoubtedly an appearance at the BBC Proms with star mezzo soprano Joyce DiDonato, amongst concerts in Europe and in the United States.
+2018 saw a renewed commitment to the music of Berlioz, with an extensive tour of his major symphonic works (including Harold in Italy, Lélio and Symphonie Fantastique), the highlight of which was undoubtedly an appearance at the BBC Proms with star mezzo soprano Joyce DiDonato, amongst concerts in Europe and in the United States.
 As well as Berlioz, the ORR also gave several performances of Verdi’s monumental Requiem with the Monteverdi Choir in a critically-acclaimed European tour.

 The Orchestre Révolutionnaire et Romantique is under the patronage of HRH The Prince of Wales.